-COMMISSIONED AND COPRODUCED BY FESTIVAL D’AIX-EN-PROVENCE, SAN FRANCISCO OPERA, DUTCH NATIONAL OPERA, FINNISH NATIONAL OPERA AND BALLET, ROYAL OPERA HOUSE COVENT GARDEN
+COMMISSIONED AND COPRODUCED BY FESTIVAL D'AIX-EN-PROVENCE, FINNISH NATIONAL OPERA AND BALLET, DUTCH NATIONAL OPERA, ROYAL OPERA HOUSE COVENT GARDEN, SAN FRANCISCO OPERA

-WITH THE GENEROUS SUPPORT OF KAROLINA BLABERG STIFTUNG, JEAN-FRANÇOIS DUBOS, CLAUDE AND TUULIKKI JANSSEN
+WITH THE SUPPORT OF KAROLINA BLABERG STIFTUNG, JEAN-FRANÇOIS DUBOS, CLAUDE AND TUULIKKI JANSSEN, AMMODO

 Editor Chester music Ltd

 Aren’t you always guilty from the moment you run off?Sofi Oksanen: Purge, 2008